You’ll never walk alone at Lone Star State firm Jackson Walker, where “partners trust you and push you out of your comfort zone."

 Recruitment

-Law Schools attending for OCIs in 2022: Baylor, University of Houston, St Mary’s, Southern Methodist University, South Texas, Texas Southern, University of Texas, Texas A&M and Texas Tech.
+Baylor, University of Houston, St Mary’s University, Southern Methodist University, South Texas, Texas A&M University, Texas Tech and the University of Texas.

 Summer program components: The JW summer program lasts nine weeks.
-Summer associates are placed in a practice area with their preferences taken into account and receives both a partner and associate mentor.
+Summer associates are placed in a practice area with their preferences taken into account and receives both an partner and associate mentor.
 In addition to substantive work assignments, summer associates will have the opportunity to participate in a mock trial/hearing based on an active case, or a mediation seminar.
 We also include social events each week that highlight each city.
-These include statewide summer associate event, volunteer events, client visits, partner events, associates night out, cooking classes, fitness activities, sporting events and any number of informal gatherings.
+These include the firmwide summer associate event, volunteer events, client visits, partner events, associates night out, cooking classes, fitness activities, sporting events and any number of informal gatherings.

 Social media: